kord-network/docs/concepts/identity.md

 IdentityResolver.content(bytes32 node);
 ```

-gets the content hash of the metadata for the node namehash("foo.id.meta")
+gets the CID content hash of the metadata for the node `namehash("foo.id.meta")`

 #### Retrieve the current valid Identity contract